sumukhSR3/Motion_sensor/README.md

 # motion-detection

-A cat detection system (a motion detection system currently used for cat detection) implemented using openCV-python.
+A motion-activated video camera implemented using openCV-python.

 ### Inspiration/Use Case
 Used to investigate my housemates' suspicions that a cat has been sneaking into our house in the early morning via our front door mail slot.